How it all began..

 BLNKA JAM '18 will highlight this area which holds significance to Lubbock’s history of commercial success and current promise as the ideal area for urban redevelopment.
 If we look at the center of downtown, we can observe the few local businesses still active in this area.
 These businesses begin to urbanize downtown through mix-used residential buildings like the Pioneer Condos, shops like La Feria Music store, or restaurants like Giorgio’s Pizza.
 The foundations for urban living are here.
 Now we must advocate for more development.

-Our mission is to help grow a new Arts District within the center of Downtown Lubbock.
 The idea is to help reconnect this area with its commercial activity and serve as a connection between the Depot District and the Lubbock Cultural District known for LHUCA, the First Friday Arts Trail, and the Buddy Holly Center.
 These two arts districts are examples of the economic growth that arts can bring to an area and how everyone benefits from extension of the overall experience in Lubbock.
 We’re seeking collaboration from the community to promote the importance of integrating the arts into Lubbock’s downtown redevelopment goal.
-We hope the festival will promote the local arts and encourage new investors and opportunities for these abandoned properties and surrounding context to continue the growth of urban development.
+We hope the festival will promote the local arts and encourage new investors and opportunities for these abandoned properties.
+Aiming to continue the discussion and push for urban development.

 To learn more on our organization check out our LBK mission statement.